Artworks Committee

 Pfunzo Sidogi (external)

 Pfunzo Sidogi is an NRF-rated Associate Professor and Head of the Department of Fine and Studio Arts at the Tshwane University of Technology.
 He is Chairperson of the Sasol New Signatures Art Competition and serves on the councils of the South African Visual Arts Historians Association and the Association of Arts Pretoria.
 His latest books are Mihloti Ya Ntsako: Journeys with the Bongi Dhlomo Collection (Pretoria: Javett Art Centre at the University of Pretoria, 2022), co-winner of the ‘Best Non-Fiction: Monograph’ at the 2023 Humanities and Social Sciences Book, Creative Collection, Digital Contributions Awards, and The De-Africanization of African Art: Towards Post-African Aesthetics (New York: Routledge, 2022), which he co-edited with Denis Ekpo.
-He joined the Artworks Committee in 2023.
+He joined the Artworks Committee in a voluntary capacity in 2023.

 Stacey Vorster (external)